nadaissa/IssaNada_6_08032022_backend/README.md

 ### Install node js (16.10.0 or 12.20.2 or 14.15.5 ) [to be compatible with the frontend angular cli version 13.2.4]
 ### From withing the back-end folder provided
-1- Create an "images" file
+1- Inside the main folder create an "images" folder

-2- Create an ".env" file and define the environnement variables:
+2- Inside the main folder create an ".env" file and define the environnement variables:

 - PORT= ""
 - DB_USERNAME = "your database username"